yxu49/142/README.md

 18. Bayesian	Learning:
-– use	probabilisOc	criterion	to	choose	the	hypothesis – The	hypothesis	can	be	determinisOc:	e.g.	a	Boolean	funcOon,	a	rule – The	criterion	used	to	select	the	hypothesis	is	probabilisOc – It’s	this	process	that	makes	the	difference
+– use	probabilisOc	criterion	to	choose	the	hypothesis – The	hypothesis	can	be	determinisOc:	e.g.	a	Boolean	function,	a	rule – The	criterion	used	to	select	the	hypothesis	is	probabilisOc – It’s	this	process	that	makes	the	difference
 19. 1.All probabilities are between 0 and 1.
 Probability of all possible world is 1 , the probability of a disjunction is give by $P(A\vee B)=P(A)+P(B)-P(A\wedge B)$